MadnessEngineering/Anathesmelt/README.md

 # Anathesmelt

-A project for dangerously powerful Claude hooks.
+a Forge for Claude hooks.